rigozu9/Vaatekauppasovellus/README.md

 Test the application in Fly.io now: https://ccd-clothingshop.fly.dev/

-## Fly problems
-Right now the pictures arent loaded properly in fly so otherwise the app should work properly

 ## Overview
 The Clothing Shop web application is currently under development and making progress.
 Below is an overview of its current functionalities and future enhancements: